mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/feature_info.rst

 Feature Info
 ************

-This element provides feature info capabilities to Mapbender 3.
+This element provides feature info capabilities to Mapbender3.
 It works for WMS services.

 Configuration
 =============